kritsel030/enigma-simulator/README.md

 It supports
 * B or C type reflector
 * 3 rotors, of type I, II and III
-* plugboard with 6 connectors
+* plugboard with 6 cables

+Note that this program and its documentation assumes that you have a proper understanding of the workings of an Enigma machine.

 # Program design model